-Located in the Kentish countryside, Benenden is a leading boarding school for girls aspiring for excellence in everything they do.
-A new 750 seat concert hall and a music hall are being added to the distinctive legacy that already exists, catering for the expanding needs of the community there.
+Located in the Kent countryside, Benenden is a leading boarding school for girls aspiring for excellence in everything they do.
+Designed by Guy Hollaway, an award-winning architect and Benenden parent, the new 750 seat concert hall and music hall add to the distinctive legacy that already existed, and cater for the expanding needs of the community there.

 Guy Hollaway Architects

 Buxton Building Contractors

 Employed by the client at stage 2 to deliver a façade strategy, we then continued through the advancement of the design stages, helping to bring to life the reality of the architectural vision.

 The scope of the early design works included structural design, bespoke fin design, acoustic, thermal and water-tightness design and development of the construction drawings.

 Ensuring the design was progressed alongside the other key interfaces was important, as we worked closely with all stakeholders.
 A concrete frame building to the school hall required slab infills behind the solid zones, infilled with a conventional glazing system by others.
 Brick slips and stone cladding complete the wall build up with bronze anodised features tying the different elements together.